multum/pg-differ/README.md

     - `UNIQUE`
     - `PRIMARY KEY`
   - `INDEX` support
-  - Dropping of unnecessary constraints/indexes *(those that are absent in the scheme)*
+  - Dropping of unnecessary constraints/indexes *(those that are absent in the schema)*
   - Change logging

 ## Installation